capsule-corp-ternoa/ternoa-proposals/TIPs/tip-102-Royalties.md

 ```
 ## Constraints
  - User must be owner and creator of an NFT to set its royalty.
- - NFT mus be available to set its royalty
+ - NFT must be available to set its royalty

 ## Additional Info